rbrennan55/credit-risk-classification/README.md

 The logistic regression model predicts the oversampled data with precision and recall of 99%.
 It does well!
 It did better than the original data model.

 ## Summary:

+With the use of random oversampling of the original data, the higher the balanced accuracy and recall scores are.
+With higher percision and recall score, the model can predict risky loans vs. healthy loans more percisely.